Preparing for Residency

 What if you don’t match?
 4 things you should do

 Those who get the unfortunate news that they did not match and who are then unsuccessful in obtaining a position through SOAP, the Supplemental Offer and Acceptance Program, might wonder what their options are for keeping their dreams of a career as a practicing physician alive.
-A physician who has worked with unmatched applicants explains how to make the most of the coming year and improve the odds of matching the next time around.
+Physicians who have worked with unmatched applicants and an applicant who went through the process without landing a Match offered insights on what can be done in the coming year to improve the odds of matching the next time around.

 Get access to the member-only residency guide, calculator and dashboard where you can save, compare and rank programs.